 Easter Sunday we ate Egg McMuffins.
 George collected Mom’s clothes, a blanket, toiletries, a few figurines and some photos.
 We headed for the facility.
 Christina, the resident care director, greeted and took us in.
 She sat mom down with some “friends” at lunch.

 Grief surged.
 Christina shared that her own Mom had dementia.
 I was grateful that she understood.
 We went to the car to retrieve bags and boxes of stuff.
 In Mom’s room we pushed the bed against the wall so she could “always get out on the right side of the bed.”
 We put a twin bedspread on it and put her things away.
 All this took fifteen minutes.

 We sat together in the room.
 Mom’s past came flowing through us including memories rarely spoken.
 George mentioned that he added Mom’s name to her mother’s gravestone in Denver along with her first-born child David.

 When we went to find Mom she was near the soda fountain area sitting with Brandy, another activity director.
 People began arriving for a time of games and crosswords, skills out of reach for Mom.

 We said goodbye.
-Suddenly lucid, she sensed that she was being left.
-I saw her struggle, kissed her and stepped back.
+She seemed suddenly lucid.
+I saw her struggle.
+I kissed her and stepped back.
 George gave her a hug and said, “I am taking Steve and Cindy to the airport.
 I’ll be back.

 ”Yeah, in two years,” she said tightly.